-This is the first chapter in my book about experiences as a modern homesteader on Manitoulin Island, Canada over the last 30 years.
+This is the first chapter in my book about the experiences of my wife and I and our family as modern homesteaders on Manitoulin Island, Canada over the last 30 years.
 Woven throughout the story you’ll meet some of the people who’ve been part of the adventure so far.
 You’ll also experience something of what it’s like on Manitoulin, along with stories about tools, land, projects, gardening, farming, machines, metal, stone, good work, plus practical matters probably only interesting to people who are unusual like me . . .
 I hope you find something to enjoy.

 CHAPTER ONE: SURPRISED BY REALITY